fortran-lang/stdlib/doc/specs/stdlib_sorting.md

 The Fortran Standard Library is distributed under the MIT License.
-However components of the library may be based on code with additional licensing restriction.
+However components of the library may be based on code with additional licensing restrictions.
 In particular `ORD_SORT`, `SORT_INDEX`, and `SORT` are translations of codes with their own distribution restrictions.

-The `ORD_SORT` and `SORT_INDEX` subroutines are essentially translations to Fortran 2008 of the `"rust" sort` of the Rust Language distributed as part of [`slice.rs`](https://github.com/rust-lang/rust/blob/90eb44a5897c39e3dff9c7e48e3973671dcd9496/src/liballoc/slice.rs).
+The `ORD_SORT` and `SORT_INDEX` subroutines are essentially translations to Fortran 2008 of the `"Rust" sort` of the Rust Language distributed as part of [`slice.rs`](https://github.com/rust-lang/rust/blob/90eb44a5897c39e3dff9c7e48e3973671dcd9496/src/liballoc/slice.rs).
 The header of the `slice.rs` file has as its licensing requirements: